fllstx/job-skill-assessment/quizzes/css/css-quiz.md

 ### When using the Flexbox method, what property and value is used to display flex items in a column?

-- [ ] flex-flow: column; or flex-direction: column
+- [checked ] flex-flow: column; or flex-direction: column
 - [ ] flex-flow: column;
 - [ ] flex-column: auto;
 - [ ] flex-direction: column;